NCMuseum/Micro-NFT-Display/README.md

 The POLOLU OLED Lib needs to be installed in your Arduino Libraries folder https://github.com/pololu/pololu-oled-arduino

+# Creating an animation file set from any video file

+The ESP32 is not powerfull enough to play actual video files like .mp4, but we can preprocess any video file as sequenced PNG images.
+To do this you will need VLC Player **https://www.videolan.org/** After its installed you will need to configure on the Video Filters to output PNG files for you.
+Follow these steps to set it up:

+1. Open VLC Player
+2. Click on the TOOLS menu and select PREFERENCES
+3. Tick the "ALL" radio button in SHOW SETTINGS so you can see all teh settings at once
+4. Ont the left pane, scroll down to the bottom and DOUBLE CLICK on VIDEO
+5. On the right PANE tick "SCENE VIDEO FILTER"
+6. On the left pane scroll down to and click on "SCENE FILTER"
+7. On the right pane set the Image Format to "png"
+8. Image width to 128
+9. Image height to 64
+10. Filename prefix to whatever you want your animation to be called eg..
+"MyAnimation_"
+11. If you want the PNG files output to specific folder enter it in the "Directory Path Prefix" field
+12. Set the recording Ration to 1
+13. Hit Save and restart VLC Player

 # Animation Pre requisites

 Your animations must be in .png 24BIT colour, no transparency or anythhing else fancy.